 ☛ Share Copyfish

 The more people use Copyfish, the better it becomes over time.
-Please help making Copyfish better by sharing it on Facebook, Twitter,... - or, classic, by giving it a good rating on the Copyfish extension pages in the Chrome and Firefox addon galleries.
+Please help making Copyfish better by sharing it on Facebook, Twitter,... - or, classic, by giving it a good rating on the Copyfish extension pages in the Chrome, Edge and Firefox addon galleries.